 Smart contracts are the driving power of all platforms and products using blockchain technology, so their security and constant auditing are undoubtedly one of the priorities of digital society.
 Due to Near smart contract audits, companies can quickly identify potential flaws and vulnerabilities of the written code and fix them before the app’s or product’s launch to avoid future security exploits and data leakage.

-Here are multiple steps you can follow when preparing for a Near smart contract audit:
+Here are multiple steps you can follow when preparing for a Near protocol audit:

 – Collect The Technical Documentation: Prepare a clear, simple, and concise description of the smart contract you are building, including the goals and objectives.
 Additionally, your documentation should include the specifics of the overall system and other technical aspects of the written code.